-Here’s an overview of the main factors that impacted the nickel market in Q1 2022, and what’s ahead for the nickel price forecast in the rest of the year.
+Here’s an overview of the main factors that impacted the nickel market in Q2, and what’s ahead for the nickel price forecast in the rest of the year.

 Click here to read the previous nickel price update.

-Nickel surpassed the US$100,000 per tonne mark in early March, jumping over 250 percent in just two days.
-The base metal had already been trading at high levels on the back of Russia's invasion of Ukraine.
+Nickel surpassed the US$100,000 per MT mark in early March, jumping over 250 percent in just two days.
+However, the base metal has fallen significantly since then.

-But what else is happening in the nickel space?
-Read on to learn about the main trends in the nickel market in Q1, including supply and demand dynamics and what market participants are expecting for the rest of the year.
+What else happened to nickel in Q2?
+Read on to learn about the main trends in the sector, including key supply and demand dynamics and what market participants are expecting for the rest of the year.